graasp/admin/README.md

-# Admin
+# Graasp Phoenix

-This is the codebase for the admin interface of Graasp written in [Elixir](https://elixir-lang.org/) using
+This is the codebase for the Graasp platform written in [Elixir](https://elixir-lang.org/) using
 [the Phoenix web framework](https://phoenixframework.org)